rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/rust-thrift.md

    |     ^^^^^^^^^^^^^ Did you mean `self::ordered_float`?
 ```

-The crates are `extern`ed in the sub-module, so you either do what it says and prepend `self::` everywhere.
+The crates are `extern`ed in the sub-module, so you either do what it says and prepend `self::` everywhere (_ugh_).
 Or, to the top of lib.rs add:
 ```rust
 extern crate ordered_float;
 extern crate thrift;